-3. Learn how to use knives.
+1. Do learn how to use knives.

-6. Always wash your hands.
+3. Do wash your hands.

 8. Don’t set a hot glass dish on a wet or cold surface.

 There’s actually a lot of science behind this tip.
 Glass expands when it gets warm and shrinks when it cools down, which causes stress, resulting in a combustion of glass.
-The best place to set a glass lid is on top of a trivet, cutting board or potholder.
+That’s why you need to be careful when putting Pyrex in the oven.

 Be careful with glass pot lids, too.
 The best place to set a glass lid is on a trivet, cutting board or potholder.
 Avoid setting it on a stovetop, especially a glass one.

 9. Do lift and stir away from you.